 Chief Criner is currently enrolled in the National Fire Academy’s Executive Fire Officer (EFO) Program in Emmitsburg, Maryland.
 He holds an Associate of Applied Science degree in Fire Science Administration and Technology from Northwest Arkansas Community College and a Bachelor of Fire Science degree from Columbia Southern University.
 Chief Criner has been credentialed as a Chief Fire Officer (CFO) and Chief Training Officer (CTO) from the Center for Public Safety Excellence’s Commission on Professional Credentialing.
 He also has been awarded Member status with the Institute of Fire Engineers.

 Deputy Fire Chief Travis White joined the Siloam Springs Fire Department in 1995.
-Chief White was promoted to Captain in 2002, Battalion Chief/Training Officer in 2012, and Deputy Chief/Training Officer in 2015.
-Chief White oversees department operations along with fire and rescue training.
+Chief White was promoted to Captain in 2002, Battalion Chief/Training Officer in 2012, and Deputy Chief in 2015.
+Chief White oversees the Department's Operations Division and serves as the ISO Program Manager.

 Chief White started as a volunteer with Highfill in 1985 until leaving as Assistant Fire Chief/Training Officer in 1998.
 He served as an adjunct instructor with the State for many years.